Honors Program Handbook

 The Honors Program at Wesleyan

-University honors is the highest award Wesleyan bestows.
-To be eligible, a student must:
+University Honors is the highest award Wesleyan bestows.
+To be eligible, a student must:- fulfill general education expectations,

-- earn high honors (either departmental or in general scholarship)
+- earn high honors (either departmental or in general scholarship),

-- be recommended for University honors
+- be recommended for University honors, and

 Becoming an Honors Candidate

-Seniors should declare their intention to be an Honors candidate to their department in their penultimate semester.
-Steps within the department normally include: selecting a topic, arranging to work with a tutor, and registering for an Honors tutorial during the Drop/Add period.
+You should begin by talking with the appropriate person in your major department during your junior year.
+You should select a topic, arrange to work with a tutor, and if you are a double major and want to write one thesis for consideration by both departments, you must have permission from each chair.
+You are considered an Honors candidate once you are enrolled in the appropriate departmental tutorial.
 In most cases, students must enroll for two consecutive semesters of thesis tutorial, the final tutorial being in the same academic year in which the student graduates.

 You are considered an Honors candidate once you are enrolled in the appropriate departmental tutorial.
 Those not required to take a tutorial must confirm with their department that the Registrar's Office has been informed of their intention to pursue Honors by the end of the Drop/Add period in the fall semester.